 The Lasso tool allows you to draw a free form shape to create a selection.
 Just select the tool and then left-click in the image and move your mouse around.
 You’ll see that you can be as detailed or as rough as you like.
 If you are trying to select the shape of a bird’s feather, you can zoom in and trace right around the feather – it takes time and patience, but can be done.
 Another example would be to select some text that doesn’t have a complicated background.
 You don’t need to be as detailed in that case.

 Note: We may as well cover this now.
-If you want to Zoom into a part of your image, click the magnifying glass icon on the bottom right of the toolbar.
+If you want to Zoom into a part of your image, click the magnifying glass icon on the bottom right of the toolbar (or just press Z).
 You can select an area, or just click on the image to zoom in.
 Hold down the Alt key and click to zoom out.
 If you double-click on the Zoom Tool, the image will appear at 100% (full) size.
-In CS5, look for the Scrubby Zoom checkbox in the option bar.
+Look for the Scrubby Zoom checkbox in the option bar.
 Uncheck it for more precise zooming.

 Below is an image showing the 3 types of Lasso selection: